By Lee Foster

 After 20 years of experience the Tundra Buggy Lodge has been refined in special ways.
 For example, most of the clients who come to Churchill love to photograph the bears.
 Moreover, most of them photograph digitally.
 So, each bunk has its own plug-in for recharging batteries and downloading images to computers.
 Each of the Tundra Buggy Lodge’s two bunkhouses has two toilets and a shower.
 The toilet is not a flush toilet.
 One does not flush anything at 35 degrees below zero.
 Human wastes are collected in trash bags and transported out.
 The shower works well, but must be used efficiently because the water supply is limited.

 Bunkhouse life will appeal to some but not all travelers.
 This is not a cruise ship.
 Couples with romantic intent will not find this setting encouraging.
 Everyone is sleeping in single two-tier bunks with 20 other people, separately discreetly by cloth curtains.
-Earplugs are supplied to mitigate the reality of snoring.
+Earplugs are supplied to mitigate the reality of snoring (brand mentioned on this blog).
 The main truth is that the clientele is self-selecting.
 The people who come on this trip love nature and the outdoors and are willing to put up with the limitations of the lodge.
 The accommodations are actually totally luxurious, given the hostile situation of a possible blizzard and 40-below weather on the frozen tundra, some 35 miles from civilization, which is itself a remote village of 650 people accessible only by air and a railroad, 650 miles from a major city, Winnipeg.

 As in any intense group travel experience, one must be prepared for the cast of characters who may be present.
 There will be The Talker, who will never cease.
 There will also be The Humorist, who will make forced, frequently scatological references, which he or she will find quite amusing, even as the audience begins to consider homicidal possibilities.
 There is no escape because walking away would mean either freezing to death or being eaten by polar bears, with the only variable being which would occur first.
 All this is the normal rough-and-tumble of group travel, though the intensity rises when the setting is so severely confined.
 Since we saw a wonderful number of bears, foxes, and hares in the first two days, before the blizzard hit, the mood of our group was upbeat.
 But if the blizzard had hit first, the mood might not have been so ebullient.